 As the wife of the late Professor Chris O’Brien (AO), Gail has played an instrumental role in supporting her husband’s vision for Australia to have its own world-class, integrated and comprehensive cancer facility.
 Soon after Chris’ passing in 2009, Gail was invited to join the Lifehouse board.

 Ian Hammond brings considerable finance expertise to his role at Chris O’Brien Lifehouse, with more than 35 years experience in the accounting and finance profession.
-Ian joined the Lifehouse Board in 2015 and is the Chairman of the Finance Committee.
+Ian is the Chairman of the Finance Committee and joined the Lifehouse Board in 2015.

 Max Moore-Wilton is one of the most prominent names in Australia’s corporate landscape, with a career that includes key roles within the highest levels of the private and public service sector.
 He was appointed to the Lifehouse Board in 2007.